tezos-checker/checker/docs/spec/functional_spec.rst

 Mint kit
 --------

 Mint an amount of kit from a specific burrow.
-Fail if the burrow does not exist, if there is not enough collateral, or if the sender is not the burrow owner.
+Fails if the burrow does not exist, if there is not enough collateral, or if the sender is not the burrow owner.